Report an accessibility problem

 Session A/COnline 10/07Final

-Career Opportunities
+Career opportunities

 A complex systems approach gives graduates the ability to understand the interconnections within and between technological, economic, societal, biomedical and environmental systems.
-It gives graduates cutting-edge digital skills like modeling and network science.
+It gives graduates advanced digital skills like modeling and network science.
 Graduates are fluent in the language of complexity and have a solid foundation in the domain knowledge of existing academic disciplines.
 This will give them an edge in diverse careers in science, technology and data analytics, especially compared with peers in their field of study who lack such expertise.

 Career examples include: